Accelerated Master’s Degree, KU-undergraduates only

 - Major and cumulative GPA of at least 3.25

-After review of the application for admission, the Economics Department will notify the student on their eligibility to begin coursework in the program.
+After review of the application for admission, the Economics Department will notify the student of their eligibility to begin coursework in the program.

-Final acceptance to the graduate program will occur following the completion of Year 4 and be contingent upon the following:
+Final acceptance to the graduate program will be contingent upon the following:

 - Successful completion of all requirements for the bachelor’s degree (and Economics minor, if applicable);